yousefkhudair/ABC-Company/README.md

    ```

 This application uses `dotenv` to reliably load environment variables in both development and production environments.
 The server-side code will automatically load variables from your `.env` file.

+### User Context and Targeting

+The application includes user context for targeting with the following attributes:
+- User types:
+  - Internal users (key: 'internal-user')
+  - Anonymous users (key: 'anonymous-user')
+- Custom attributes:
+  - `isPremium`: Boolean attribute for premium user status

+The header includes toggles to switch between user types and premium status, which automatically updates the LaunchDarkly context for targeting rules.

 **Important for Local Development:**
 - The LaunchDarkly integration is REQUIRED for this application to function properly